Derinkuyu

 Derinkuyu ("deep well") (Cappadocian Greek: Μαλακοπή; Latin: Malacopia) is a town in Nevşehir Province in the Central Anatolia region of Turkey.
 It is the seat of Derinkuyu District.
 Its population is 10,912 (2022).
-The elevation is 1333 m.
+The town sits at an average elevation of 1333 m above sea level.

 Geography

 Located in Cappadocia, Derinkuyu is notable for its large multi-level underground city, which is a major tourist attraction.
 The historical region of Cappadocia, where Derinkuyu is situated, contains several historical underground cities, carved out of a unique geological formation.
 They are not generally occupied.
 Over 200 underground cities at least two levels deep have been discovered in the area between Kayseri and Nevşehir, with around 40 of those having at least three levels.
 The troglodyte cities at Derinkuyu and Kaymaklı are two of the best examples of underground dwellings.

 The geomorphology of the area lends itself to underground construction.
 The soil is generally dry, and the tuff rock typical of the area is easy to work.

 The city contained food stores, kitchens, stalls, churches, wine and oil presses, ventilation shafts, wells, and a religious school.
 The Derinkuyu underground city has at least eight levels constructed to a depth of 85 m and could have sheltered thousands of people.